Skip to main content

 The Cost of Poor Context

-This is not AI failure - this is context failure.
-The same AI that produces unusable code with poor context produces production-ready code with excellent context.
+Without adequate context, agents will generate code that does not match your patterns, miss business rules, suggest incompatible implementations, fail to reuse existing utilities, and require extensive revision.
+This is not AI failure - it is context failure.
+The same agent that produces unusable code with poor context produces production-ready code with excellent context.

 Context ROI